Korak-997/clroten/README.md

     or
     $ ruby main.rb --encrypt
     ```
-  * To encrypt a Text or Short Sentence
+  * To encrypt :
+    *  Single or Multiple words
+    *  Single or Multiple Sentences
     ```
     $ ruby main.rb -E
     or